Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/monitoring-with-prometheus.rst

 Configuration of Prometheus
 ---------------------------

 The following snippet should be added in your ``prometheus.yml`` config.
+For more information about Prometheus configuration, it is recommended to take a look at `Prometheus documentation <https://prometheus.io/docs/prometheus/latest/configuration/configuration/>`_.

 .. sourcecode:: yaml